eoghancunn/FYP/README.md

 ACTIVE LEARNING:
 All the code required for active learning implementation and experimentation is provided in active_learning_utils.py.
 Our active learning experiments are in active_learning_exp.py.
+The script used to query our active learning samples is active_learning_implement.py

 EVALUATION:
 Each of the notebooks for evaluation is provided in the evaluations directory.